UnlimitedBytes/sveltekit-static-expanded/README.md

 opening an issue.<br />
 Issues not confirming to the guidelines may be closed immediately.

-### Security Vulnerabilities

-If you discover a security vulnerability within SvelteKit Static Expanded, please follow our [Security Disclosure Procedures][security].
-All security vulnerabilities will be promptly addressed.

 ### Changelog

 Detailed changes for each release are documented in the [release notes][releases].